-Other comments As from October 2018, all public sector entities and private companies that hire foreign individuals in Colombia (either as employees or contractors), must report this act to the Ministry of Work, through the RUTEC platform.
-RUTEC is an electronic platform that aims to quantify and identify employment-related immigration in Colombia.
-Registration in RUTEC must be carried out for a term of up to 120 common days, counted from the date when the foreign individual is hired.
+As of October 2018, all public sector entities and private companies that hire foreign nationals in Colombia (either as employees or contractors) must report this act to the Ministry of Work through the RUTEC platform.
+RUTEC is an electronic platform that aims to quantify and identify employment-related immigration to Colombia.

+Starting the day that the foreign national is hired, they must registered with RUTEC for a period of up to 120 days.

 Employers and contracting entities should update the reports in RUTEC when any of these events occur:

-- termination of employment or services agreement - whenever there is a change in the economic activity to be performed - when a foreign employee or contractor permanently changes his domicile The term for giving these reports is 30 common days, following any of these events.
+- termination of employment or services agreement - whenever there is a change in the economic activity to be performed - when a foreign employee or contractor permanently changes their domicile